W G Habershon M E Habershon

 F E Howard

 Frank Ernest Howard (1888-1934) was a pupil of Sir J N Comper and lived in Oxford.
 He specialised in church architecture, working chiefly in the gothic style, and wrote at least one book about the subject for the Batsford series.
-As the boom in church building and restoration was over, most of his work consisted of fittings and alterations, including stained glass and these are widely spread over England.
+As the boom in church building and restoration was over, most of his work consisted of fittings and alterations, including stained glass (though no glass is known in Sussex), and these are widely spread over England.
 His fittings reveal the strong influence of Comper and many were made by the Warham Guild.

 Lit: BAL Biog file